airtai/faststream/docs/docs/en/howto/nats/dynaconf.md

 # Dynamic Config with Nats

-As **NATS** have key-value storage, you can use it as a configuration storage.
-Here is an example of how you can use it with **FastStream**.
+As **NATS** has key-value storage, you can use it as a configuration storage solution.
+Here is an example of how to use it with **FastStream**.

 ## Subscribing to Key-Value Changes

-For subscribing to key-value changes, you can use the `KvWatch` class, to subject we must pass key is key in storage.
+To subscribe to key-value changes, you can use the `KvWatch` class.
+The key to watch must be passed as a parameter to the class, which corresponds to a key in the storage.

-When we receive a message, we can update the global context with the new value.
+When a message is received, the global context can be updated with the new value.

 ```python linenums="1" hl_lines="7-9"
 from faststream import FastStream